The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Introduction

-Several analytical and semi-analytical models have been employed to estimate the fluxes of gamma rays and neutrinos stemming from CR interactions in the intracluster medium (ICM) \cite{berezinsky1997clusters,rordorf2004diffusion, kotera2009propagation, fang2018linking}, but in all these studies the ICM is assumed to have spherically symmetric distributions of magnetic fields and gas.
-Here we adopted a more rigorous numerical approach, employing cosmological three-dimensional magnetohydrodynamic (3D-MHD) simulations \cite{dolag2005constrained}, taking into account the non-uniform distributions of the gas density, temperature, and magnetic field, as well as their dependence on the mass and redshift of the clusters.
-This extends upon our previous work in which we employed a similar approach to compute the diffuse neutrino emission from these structures~\cite{hussain2021high}.
-Our cosmological simulations indicate that the magnetic field and gas density distributions in massive clusters (with $M > 10^{14} \; M_{\odot}$) are larger than in the lower-mass ones, and that massive clusters ($M> 10^{15} \; M_{\odot}$) are less abundant at high redshifts \cite{jenkins2001mass, rosati2002evolution, bocquet2016halo, hussain2021high}.
-The neutrino flux from clusters obtained in ref.~\cite{hussain2021high} is comparable with observations by the IceCube Neutrino Observatory, especially between the energies $100$~TeV and $10$~PeV.
+Here, we explore the production of DGRB by galaxy clusters.
+We adopt a more rigorous numerical approach, employing cosmological three-dimensional magnetohydrodynamic (3D-MHD) simulations~\cite{dolag2005constrained}, taking into account the non-uniform distributions of the gas density, temperature, and magnetic field, as well as their dependence on the mass and redshift of the clusters.
+We did not make any approximations to constrain the background density, temperature, and magnetic fields of the ICM as they are directly obtained from the simulations.
+This extends our previous work in which we employed a similar approach to compute the diffuse neutrino emission from these structures~\cite{hussain2021high}.
+Our cosmological simulations indicate that the magnetic field and gas density distributions in massive clusters (with $M \gtrsim 10^{14} \; M_{\odot}$) are larger than in the lower-mass ones, and that massive clusters ($M \gtrsim 10^{15} \; M_{\odot}$) are less abundant at high redshifts \cite{jenkins2001mass, rosati2002evolution, bocquet2016halo, hussain2021high}.
+The neutrino flux from clusters obtained in ref.~\cite{hussain2021high} is comparable with observations by the IceCube Neutrino Observatory ~\cite{fang2018linking,abbasi2022searching}.
 Most of the contribution to the total flux comes from clusters at redshift $z \leq 0.3$ with masses $M \gtrsim 10^{14} M_{\odot}$.